 Charlie Brown, who numbers himself "among the walking wounded," and frequently becomes "sick and tired of everything," certainly is aware of that Weltschmerz, that "world weariness," "from which there is no escape".
 [Short 77]

 But "the penalty of success is to be bored by the attentions of people who formerly snubbed you.
 [M.W.
-Little]" STAR
+Little]" ✪

-You must grieve - it is natural - if you suddenly find you depend on friends with greater income and greater opportunities than yourself.
+It is natural to grieve if you suddenly find you depend on friends with greater income and greater opportunities than yourself.

 If the church fails to use the divine imagination given to it, to see the unseen, to see "sermons in stones and good in everything", to see "that all that passes to corruption is a parable," as Karl Barth has put it, it will constantly be embarrassed by a world capable of far more imagination that the Church itself.
 [Short 33]